 Our work extends the above results by assuming an overlapping community structure: members may belong to one or more communities---hence they are infected according to new combinatorial and probabilistic models that are slightly different from the traditional ones and depend on how the communities overlap (\Cref{sec:infect-model}).
 Given these new infection models, new lower bounds can be derived (\Cref{sec:lower-bounds}) for both the combinatorial and probabilistic case.
 Our analysis shows that these bounds can be significantly lower than the above-mentioned counting bounds.

 More formally, we assume that all members of the entire population $\vertexSet = \{1,2,\cdots,\nItems\}$ are organized in a known structure, which can be perceived in the form of a hypergraph $\graph(\vertexSet,\edgeSet)$: each vertex $\vertexIndex \in \vertexSet$ corresponds to an individual, that we simply call a \textit{member}, and each edge $\edgeIndex \in \edgeSet$ indicates which members belong to the same \textit{community}.
 Since $\graph$ is a hypergraph, an edge may connect any number of vertices; hence, a member may belong to one or more communities.
 The number of communities that a member belongs to is called the \textit{degree} of the member.
-Sometimes, we need to reason about the number of communities in the structure and the community size (i.e. the number of members in a community).
-Instead of the classic cardinality notation, we use the following for brevity: $|\edgeSet| = \nFamilies$, $|\vertexSet_\edgeIndex| = \nMembers$, and $\nMembers = \nMembersSymmetric$ in the symmetric case where all communities have the same size.
+There exist $\nFamilies$ communities in total.

-The hypergraph $\graph$ may be decomposed into connected components, where each component $\component (\vertexSet_\component, \edgeSet_\component)$ is a sub-hypergraph.
+The hypergraph $\graph$ may be decomposed into connected components, where each component $\component (\vertexSet_\component, \edgeSet_{\component})$ is a sub-hypergraph.
 For component $\component$ let $\disjointSets$ contain the nonempty subsets of the standard partition of the hyperedges in $\edgeSet_\component$; in the example of Fig.~\ref{fig:outersets}, $\edgeSet_\component$ consists of $3$ hyperedges, and $\disjointSets$ contains $7$ disjoint sets.